MauricioMilano/coder-api/README.md

 A backend for an autonomous agent to be used through the ChatGPT UI.

 ![architecture](./docs/pictures/core/architecture.png)

-## How it works
-- Coder-API runs on your computer and lets you access your files, folders, terminal.
-- A tunnel connects your local API to the internet using Ngrok.
-- Ngrok creates a link so that external services (like GPT) can reach your Coder-API.
-- GPT (or other AI tools) can now interact with your computer’s resources by sending requests through this tunnel.

 ## Features

 The server provides the following capabilities: